 Who Funds Crime Stoppers?

-Saskatchewan Crime Stoppers is a non-profit organization which is funded by contributions from urban and rural municipalities, individuals, small businesses, major corporations, community service clubs as well as civic, social and professional organizations.
+Saskatchewan Crime Stoppers is a non-profit organization, funded through the generous contributions of urban and rural municipalities, individuals, small businesses, major corporations, community service clubs, and various civic, social, and professional organizations.

 Saskatchewan Crime Stoppers